 On Setting Impossible Goals

-If I told you that you had to run a 3hr marathon or bench press 300lbs tomorrow, how would you react?
+If I told you that you had to run a three hour marathon or bench press 300lbs tomorrow, how would you react?

 You’d probably tell me that it was impossible (unless you happen to be an avid runner or weightlifter).
 Despite that, many of us impose similarly absurd goals when it comes to dieting.